Ottawa County, Michigan: Politics

-In 2008, it was one of the only two counties in Michigan where Barack Obama did not win 40 percent of the county's vote, and his weakest county, being the only one where John McCain received more than 60 percent of the vote, as he won it by 24 points while Obama carried the state by 16.5 points.
-In 2024, Kamala Harris had the best performance of any Democratic presidential candidate in Ottawa County since 1964, though she still lost the county by 20 points.
+The county's Republican bent is not restricted to federal elections.
+It frequently rejects Democrats at the state level as well.
+Underscoring this, during the 1986 gubernatorial election, it was the only county not to back James Blanchard for a second term.
+Historically, Holland was the only place where Democrats won the majority of residents, though Democrats have recently made gains in Grand Haven.
+It is also one of the few counties in Michigan that have swung leftward since 2016.
+Despite this, the county remains very Republican downballot.
+Underscoring this, all five state representatives representing the county are Republicans, as are both state senators representing the county.
+In much of the county's portion of the 3rd, Scholten is the only elected Democrat above the municipal level.

 During the COVID-19 pandemic in Michigan, county officials and their families faced death threats following the introduction of mask mandates at public schools, with conservative groups influencing the 2022 Michigan elections to "preserve local heritage".
 A new county government that some described as holding Christian nationalist values was subsequently elected in the 2022 elections.

 Perhaps the most prominent politician in Ottawa County History was Grand Haven's Thomas W. Ferry.
 Thomas Ferry served as an Ottawa County Clerk at age 21.
 He went on to become a member of the Michigan House of Representatives, the Michigan Senate, the U.S. House of Representatives and the U.S. Senate.
 While in the U.S. Senate, he served as President Pro Tempore (during the 44th and 45th congresses).
 As Pro Tempore, he became, upon the death of Vice President Henry Wilson on November 22, 1875, next in the line of presidential succession, and remained so until March 4, 1877.